CMHAAorg/cmhaa-website/site/content/resources/personal-story-andrew-culleton.md

 ---
-title: "Personal Story: Andrew Culleton"
+title: Andrew Culleton, Commonwealth Bank of Australia
 meta_keywords: Mental Awareness, CMHAA, Commonwealth Bank of Australia, CBA, Andrew Culleton, Mental Health, Corporate Mental Health Alliance, City Mental Health Alliance
 meta_description: This is a detailed description of the page.
-banner_title: "Personal Story: Andrew Culleton"
+banner_title: Andrew Culleton, Commonwealth Bank of Australia
 banner_right_image: img/cba-culleton-a-023.jpg
 date: 2020-09-10T09:16:20.292Z
-description: >
+description: >+
   This is the first time I’ve shared this story.
 I’m one of five kids in a big, loving family from Far North Queensland.

-  When I was a teenager, I remember my parents talking to me about my younger brother, Tim.
-Tim struggled with what I now know as depression.
 image: ""
 category: Personal stories
 focus: Support for managers, colleagues and staff